Equivariant K-theory of toric orbifolds: Cell-structure of orbifolds

-We note that if addition $\lambda$ satisfies the Davis and Januszkiewicz's condition $(*)$ in \cite{DJ}, then $X$ is a manifold called a toric manifold.
-After analyzing the orbifold structure of $X(Q, \lambda)$, Poddar and the first author, \cite[Subsection $2.2$]{PS}, gave an axiomatic definition of \quasitoric orbifolds, which generalizes the axiomatic definition of \quasitoric manifolds of \cite{DJ}.
-They showed that these two definitions of toric orbifolds are equivalent.
-In \cite{PS}, the authors also give explicit orbifold charts for $X(Q, \lambda)$.
+After analyzing the orbifold structure of $X(Q, \lambda)$, in \cite[Subsection $2.2$]{PS}, Poddar and the first author also gave an axiomatic definition of (quasi)toric orbifolds, which generalizes the axiomatic definition of toric manifolds of \cite[Section 1]{DJ}.
+In \cite[Section 2]{PS}, the authors give explicit orbifold charts (in the sense of \cite[Section 1.1]{ALR}) of $X(Q, \lambda)$.

+\begin{remark} One can alternately construct a toric orbifold as the quotient of a {\em moment angle complex} by the action of a torus determined by the characteristic function, see \cite[Chapter 6]{BP} for the arguments. \end{remark}